 - Inconsistent entity information: Changing your company name, product descriptions, or boilerplate from release to release confuses search engines and weakens your brand entity.
 Keep this information consistent across every release.

 - Choosing low quality distribution: Distributing your press release through services that publish to low authority, spammy websites can actually harm your SEO by associating your brand with untrustworthy sources.
-Always choose premium distribution that guarantees placement on reputable outlets.
+Always choose premium distribution that supports distribution on reputable outlets.

 - Neglecting the follow through: Publishing a press release without monitoring its impact means you are missing opportunities to learn and improve.
 Track your results after every release and refine your approach based on what works.